MetOffice/CDDS/docs/operational_procedure/common_issues.md

 You have two options:

-1. If it's only a small amount of data you processed (for instance if you're just experimenting), you can totally rerun the workflow with the corrected `request.cfg` file (see above).
+1. If you have only processed a small amount of data (for instance if you're just experimenting), you can rerun the workflow with the corrected `request.cfg` file (see above).
 2. If you don't wish to process the data from scratch again, contact the CDDS team and we can provide you with a script that you can run on your processed outputs that will fix them.
 You can then retrigger the QC step that previously failed and it should pass.